 Where did Zigbee get its name from?

 Before we delve into a world of wireless specifications, frequencies and data transfer rates, how about a fun fact?
 The Zigbee standard got its name from how honeybees communicate with each other by moving, known as the waggle dance.
 Like how the bees dance to share the location of honey, Zigbee devices share messages with every other Zigbee product on the same network, in a process known as mesh networking.
+It is this meshing together which Zigbee does better than Wi-Fi and Bluetooth.

 What is Zigbee?